 It may help prevent people from asking you for money if they don’t know how much you received.

-You should not sign any agreement unless you fully understand it, one containing a confidentiality provision.
-The Wells Call Injury Lawyers are here to help you understand your settlement agreement.
+You should not sign any agreement unless you fully understand it, especially one containing a confidentiality clause.
+The personal injury lawyers at Wells Call Injury Lawyers are here to help you understand your settlement agreement.

 We’ve recovered hundreds of millions in compensation for clients just like you.
 With our 40 years of experience, we are equipped to guide you through your case.